AlterMannomann/otap/README.md

 # UNDER CONSTRUCTION
 Recommended to fully reinstall otap schema after updates.
 Currently only update support for DBA install.
 ### Current changes
+- Fix search conditions for schema functions in some NULL situations
 - Add new schema test functions
 - Moved generate access to otap_test.
 - Fixed LIKE issue in generate, LIKE option only valid for the base objects, depending objects like columns and functions are not limited by given LIKE option.